Nevada's no-state-income-tax structure and Las Vegas tourism economy create one of the most franchise-friendly tax environments in the country.

 "Nevada is favorable on every economic dimension — tax structure, growth, tourism.
 Vegas-specific concept franchises perform unusually well here."— Jason Stowe, Founder

-In a 30-minute strategy call, we'll map out your Nevada timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
+On a strategy call, we'll map out your Nevada timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
 No pitch, no pressure.

 Beyond the development cost of preparing your FDD, the Nevada-specific line items to budget for: